+MIKE ROSENBAUM

-MIKE ROSENBAUM Chief Executive Officer
+Chief Executive Officer

-Dated: November 12, 2020
+Dated: November 8, 2022

-Appendix A NON-GAAP FINANCIAL MEASURES INFORMATION
+Appendix A

+Non-GAAP Financial Measures Information

-Set forth below in this Appendix A is important information about the Adjusted Non-GAAP Operating Expenses metric discussed in the proxy statement.
+Set forth below in this Appendix A is important information about the Adjusted Non-GAAP Expenses metric discussed in this proxy statement.

-Adjusted Non-GAAP Operating Expenses
+Adjusted Non-GAAP Expenses

-As discussed in this proxy statement, annual bonuses paid to our executive officers under our Bonus Plan are partially conditioned upon the achievement of specified levels of Adjusted Non-GAAP Operating Expenses.
-We believe that the Adjusted Non-GAAP Operating Expenses financial measure provides useful information to management and investors regarding the results of our operations.
-We also believe that Adjusted Non-GAAP Operating Expenses provides an additional tool for investors to use in evaluating ongoing operating results and trends.
-The principal limitation of Adjusted Non-GAAP Operating Expenses is that it excludes significant expenses and income that are required by GAAP to be recorded in our financial statements.
-In addition, it is subject to inherent limitations as it reflects the exercise of judgment by management about which expenses are excluded or included in determining Adjusted Non-GAAP Operating Expenses.
+As discussed in this proxy statement, annual bonuses paid to our executive officers under our Bonus Plan are partially conditioned upon the achievement of specified levels of Adjusted Non-GAAP Expenses.
+We believe that the Adjusted Non-GAAP Expenses financial measure provides useful information to management and investors regarding the results of our operations.
+We also believe that Adjusted Non-GAAP Expenses metric provides an additional tool for investors to use in evaluating ongoing operating results and trends.
+The principal limitation of Adjusted Non-GAAP Expenses is that it excludes significant expenses and income that are required by GAAP to be recorded in our financial statements.
+In addition, it is subject to inherent limitations as it reflects the exercise of judgment by management about which expenses are excluded or included in determining Adjusted Non-GAAP Expenses.

-Adjusted Non-GAAP Operating Expenses was calculated as cost of revenue plus operating expenses under GAAP exclusive of:
+Adjusted Non-GAAP Expenses was calculated as cost of revenue plus operating expenses under GAAP exclusive of:

+- Non-GAAP cost of services revenue

 - Stock-based compensation expense;

-- Amortization of intangibles; and
+- Amortization of acquired intangibles;

+- · Acquisition consideration holdback; and

-- Corporate bonuses and commissions.
+- Corporate bonus accrual exceeding 100%.

-The table below provides a reconciliation of Adjusted Non-GAAP Operating Expenses to cost of revenue and operating expenses under GAAP, with operating expenses as the most directly comparable GAAP metric, for the time periods indicated below (in thousands):
+The table below provides a reconciliation of Adjusted Non-GAAP Expenses to cost of revenue and operating expenses under GAAP for the time periods indicated below (in thousands):

-GUIDEWIRE SOFTWARE, INC. AND SUBSIDIARIES Reconciliation of GAAP to Adjusted Non-GAAP Operating Expenses
+GUIDEWIRE SOFTWARE, INC. AND SUBSIDIARIES Reconciliation of GAAP to Adjusted Non-GAAP Expenses